Updated April 12, 2025

 You can work on remediations in tandem.
 Assigning these out can include internal and external resources.
 Your tester can help you rank the areas, as they’ve already supplied a roadmap for this in the report.

-As you go through all the vulnerabilities and remedy them, be sure to continue to record all this activity.
+As you review and remedy all the vulnerabilities, continue recording all this activity.
 It will be helpful when you decide to retest.

 Step 5: Move Forward with Continuous Improvement